twbs/bootstrap/docs/migration.md

 ### Pager

-- Changed `.previous` and `.next` to `.pager-prev` and `.pager-next`.
+- Renamed `.previous` and `.next` to `.pager-prev` and `.pager-next`.

+### Panels, thumbnails, and wells

+Dropped entirely for the new card component.

 ### Carousel

-- Changed `.item` to `.carousel-item`.
+- Renamed `.item` to `.carousel-item`.

 ## Documentation

-Our documentation has received an upgrade across the board as well.
+Our documentation received an upgrade across the board as well.
 Here's the low down:

-- We're still using Jekyll, but we've got a custom plugin in the mix (`example.rb`) for easier example-code handling.
+- We're still using Jekyll, but we have custom plugins in the mix:
+  - `example.rb` is a fork of the default `highlight.rb` plugin, allowing for easier example-code handling.
+  - `callout.rb` is a similar fork of that, but designed for our special docs callouts.
 - All docs content has been rewritten in Markdown (instead of HTML) for easier editing.
 - Pages have been reorganized for simpler content and a more approachable hierarchy.
 - We moved from regular CSS to SCSS to take full advantage of Bootstrap's variables, mixins, and more.